Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

-Now replace each $\C U_i$ by the corresponding $L_i$, with projection given by the identity map $\cal X\to L_i$ as both are Cayley graphs for $E'$.
-We are left to check that this gives an almost HHG structure for $E'$, as then in the new structure $z$ will have a single big domain.
-All requirements only involving the relations on $\wfS$, or the projections between domains in $\wfS-\Bigdom{z}$, still hold by construction, so we focus on the axioms which impose restrictions on the $L_i$. \begin{itemize} \item \textbf{Projections~\ref{axiom:projections}.} The projection $\cal X\to L_i$ is surjective and Lipschitz, as $\cal X$ is a Cayley graph for $E'$ with respect to a finite generating set. \item \textbf{Consistency~\ref{axiom:consistency}.} If two domains $U,V\in \wfS$ are transverse then none of them is in $\Bigdom{z}$, so there is nothing more to check.
-Similarly, if $U\propnest V$ and both $U$ and $V$ have a well-defined projection to some $W$, then none of the three domains is in $\Bigdom{z}$, and again we have nothing to prove. \item \textbf{Bounded geodesic image~\ref{axiom:bounded_geodesic_image}.} If some $U_i$ is nested in some $W$ then $W=S$, and $\C S$ is bounded by \cite[Lemma 3.1]{ANS:UEG}, so the axiom holds trivially.
-All other instances of the axiom already appeared in the original structure. \item \textbf{Large links~\ref{axiom:large_link_lemma}.} As we only replaced finitely many coordinate spaces, the axiom still holds (possibly after replacing $\delta$ by a bigger constant) \item \textbf{Partial realisation~\ref{axiom:partial_realisation}.} Let $\{V_i\}_{i=1,\ldots,m}$ a collection of pairwise orthogonal domains, each with a point $p_i\in \C V_i$.
-If $\{V_i\}$ only contains $S$ then we have nothing to prove, because $\C S$ is bounded as pointed out before.
-Otherwise, up to enlarging the collection, we can assume that $\{V_i\}_{i=1,\ldots,m}$ contains $\Bigdom{z}$, in such a way that $p_i$ belongs to $L_i$ for all $i\le j$.
-Let $g_1=p_1$ (seen as an element of $E'$), and for all $2\le i\le j$ choose $g_i\in E'$ such that $\phi_i(g_i)=\psi_i(p_i)+\psi_1(p_1)$.
-Let $p_i'=\pi_{\C U_i}(g_i)$.
-By the partial realisation axiom for the original structure, the tuple $(p_1'\,\ldots, p_j', p_{j+1},\ldots,p_m)$ is realised by some $x\in \cal X$, and we are left to prove that $x$ is uniformly close to $p_i$ in each $L_i$.
+Thus, suppose $\Bigdom{z}$ intersects the support of $\cal V$ nontrivially.
+If $U_1$ appears in $\cal V$ then let $g_1$ be the coordinate $q_1\in L_1$ that we have to realise; otherwise let $g_1=1\in E'$.
+Whenever $U_i\in \cal V$ for some $i\ge 2$ let $q_i\in L_i$ the coordinate to realise, choose $g_i\in E'$ such that $\phi_i(g_i)=\psi_i(q_i)+\psi_1(g_1)$, and let $p_i=\pi_{\C U_i}(g_i)$.
+By the partial realisation axiom for the original structure, there exists some $x\in \cal X$ realising the collection and we claim that $x$ is uniformly close to $p_i$ in each $L_i$.
 Since $x$ is a realisation point, for every $i=1,\ldots,j$ we have that $\dist_{\C U_i}(g_i,x)\le \delta$, so that $\phi_i(x)$ and $\phi_i(g_i)$ are uniformly close.
 In turn, this means that $\psi_i(x)$ is uniformly close to $\psi_i(p_i)$ for all $i$, and therefore $\dist_{L_i}(p_i,x)$ is uniformly bounded, as required. \item \textbf{Uniqueness~\ref{axiom:uniqueness}} Suppose $x,y\in \cal X$ have uniformly close projections to all domains in the new structure.
 If we show that their projections to each $\C U_i$ are also uniformly bounded then $x$ and $y$ are uniformly close, by the uniqueness axiom in the original structure.
 Up to the group action we can assume that $y=1$, so that $\dist_{L_i}(1,x)$ coarsely coincides with the absolute value of $\psi_i(x)$.
-Since all distances in the $L_i$ are uniformly bounded, so are the absolute values of $\psi_i$, hence of $\phi_i$, and again this means that $\dist_{\C U_i}(1,x)$ is uniformly bounded for all $i$. \item \textbf{Almost HHG structure.} All projections (old and new) are $E'$-equivariant, so we built an almost hierarchically hyperbolic \emph{group} structure. \end{itemize}
+Since all distances in the $L_i$ are uniformly bounded, so are the absolute values of $\psi_i$, hence of $\phi_i$, and again this means that $\dist_{\C U_i}(1,x)$ is uniformly bounded for all $i$. \item \textbf{HHG structure.} All projections (old and new) are $E'$-equivariant, so we built a hierarchically hyperbolic \emph{group} structure. \end{itemize} Before proceeding, we point out that the collection $\{z_2,\ldots, z_n\}$ is still clean in the new structure.
+This is because we did not change the projections to any domain outside $\cal U$; hence, for every $i=2,\ldots,n$, $\Bigdom{z_i}$ must still be contained inside $\cal U$ (though it might differ from what it was before Step 3).